luraess/julia-parallel-course-EGU21/README.md

 ⤴️ [_back to course material_](#short-course-material)

-### Diffusion processes
+### Diffusion equation
-Let's start with a simple 1D linear diffusion example to (i) see the difference between explicit and implicit and (ii) to compare the serial CPU vs the parallel GPU implementations.
+Let's start with a simple 1D linear diffusion example to implement both an explicit and implicit PDE solver.
 The diffusion of a quantity `H` over time `t` can be described as (1a) a diffusive flux, (1b) a flux balance and (1c) an update rule:
 ```md
 qH    = -D*dH/dx  (1a)
 dHdt  =  -dqH/dx  (1b)